Healing in the Temple, Matt. 21:14-17

 The Spirit of the Lord GOD is upon me, because the LORD has anointed me to bring good tidings to the afflicted; he has sent me to bind up the brokenhearted, to proclaim liberty to the captives, and the opening of the prison to those who are bound; Is.
 61:1

 The lame were walking, the blind had their sight restored.
-Prophecy fulfilled, and the priests were indignant!
+The prophecy was fulfilled, and the priests were indignant!
 They were shocked that a good man would let such praise be applied to himself.
 After all, that kind of praise is meant only for God.
 So, foolishly they rejected Him, refusing to acknowledge Him as their Messiah.
 He walked out of the temple and spent the night in Bethany (about 2 miles from Jerusalem).

 There is a little strangeness in His quote.
 Messiah answers by quoting the Septuagint (LLX) version of Ps 8:2 where the Hebrew “ordained strength” is translated as “perfect praise” or “restored praise.”